 My restrictive eating then spun into drinking, then drugs (hard and soft), and minor brushes with the law-all in the hopes of being popular and liked.

-I then ventured out on my own, opening a restaurant and catering business at only 20 years of age, which soon failed after which I went bankrupt for a quarter million dollars at only 23 years.
+I then ventured out on my own, opening a restaurant and catering business at only 20 years of age, which soon failed.
+I went bankrupt for a quarter-million dollars at only 23 years.
 Unsure of what to do next, I went back to school to ‘give it a try’; I ended up getting stuck there for the next 10+ years.

 Unfortunately, it’s just not that simple.